Royal Troon Golf Club

 Trump Turnberry, a Luxury Collection Resort

-Trump Turnberry is a pure 5-star luxury situated on the stunning Ayrshire coastline.
-With two of Scotland’s best golf courses to its name and high-class facilities, Turnberry is perfect for relaxing in style after a day out on the course.
+Trump Turnberry is a 5-star luxury resort situated on the stunning Ayrshire coastline, with two of Scotland’s best golf courses onsite including the world-famous Ailsa Open Championship course.

 South Beach Hotel